Autopilot adjustment and use

 Autopilot adjustment and use is applicable for all vessel types and vessel ages.

-For optimal adjustment and use of autopilot, best practice in shipboard procedures must be implemented (including recommendation on optimal number of rudder movements and angles for different sea conditions).
+For optimal adjustment and use of autopilot best practice in shipboard procedures must be implemented (incl. e.g. recommendation on optimal number of rudder movements and angles for different sea conditions).
 The crew must be properly trained to achieve the saving potentials.

 Cost of implementation